 Hello everyone!
 My name is Rodney Ruiz and I have been teaching for EMCC since 2008.
 In addition to being an adjunct faculty member, I am a 28+ year veteran of the Phoenix Police Department.
-I currently teach AJS-258 Victimology Online.
-I previously taught a number of course at EMCC to include: AJS-101 Introduction to Criminal Justice, AJS-230 The Police Function, AJS-258 Victimology (Face-to-Face), AJS-249 Community Policing, AJS-270 Police and Community Relations, and AJS-131 Police Management Techniques I.
+Depending on the semester, I teach any of a number of AJS classes to include: AJS-101 Introduction to Criminal Justice, AJS-113 Criminal Justice Crime Control Policies and Practices, AJS-192 Serial Killers and Mass Murderers, AJS-230 The Police Function, and AJS-258 Victimology.
+I also previously taught AJS-249 Community Policing, AJS-270 Police and Community Relations, and AJS-131 Police Management Techniques I.

 After serving three years with the Arizona Department of Corrections as a correctional service officer, I joined the Phoenix Police Department in 1990.
 I started out as a patrol officer as we all do and graduated to field training officer within a few years.
 I later spent a short time in undercover assignments before transferring to the investigations division in 1999.
 While there, I served in detective assignments in the Domestic Violence Detail, Property Crimes Detail, and Sex Crimes Detail before transferring to the Airport Bureau in 2010.
 I recently retired from the Phoenix Police Department in December 2018.